Office: Q144; Phone: +46 (0)46 222 0428

 Mats-Erik also teaches introductory-level classes for the undergraduate programs Engineering Physics and Engineering Nanoscience.

-At the Nanometer Structure Consortium at Lund University (nmC@LU) he coordinates the nanoelectronics/nanophotonics efforts.
 He did his undergraduate studies at Uppsala and Lund University where he studied mathematics, physics and biology.
 He obtained his PhD at Lund University.

 See Mats-Erik's personal NanoLund web page for current research and publications